 Serve the pasta e ceci sprinkling each dish with ground black pepper and garnished with slivers of prosciutto and a leaf of Sage.
 Still a little extra virgin olive oil and enjoy your meal!

-THE PAIRING: You do not need to match a recipe like this a wine of great structure.
+MATCHING: You do not need to match a recipe like this a wine of great structure.
 You should rather focus on a delicate wine that will enhance the taste of the individual ingredients of this recipe.
 We chose a Pinot Blanc (weissburgunder) the cellars Alois Lageder, in South Tyrol: delicate floral scents, taste: harmonious, elegant and balanced body.